ArtFXDev/silex-doc/docs/td/Silex/Client/client.md

 ---

 Silex client is responsible for the resolution and execution of actions.
-These actions represents what the user can do from the context he is in.
+These actions represents what the user can do from the context he or she is in.

 ## Technologies used